M3wP/Monopoly/C64/readme.md

 will remain unclaimed.
 Auctions also start at $10, as per the standard rules and this is the minimum bid value in this version.
-The standard rules don't clearly specify if lower opening values are actually permitted or not (its a reserve) but the idea seems to be that it is a minimum asking price.
+The standard rules don't clearly specify if lower opening values are actually permitted or not (if its a reserve) but the idea seems to be that it is a minimum asking price.
 * The standard debt recovery rules are always applied to their furthest extent when a player has insufficient wealth in this version.
 The